 We’re used to setting goals and working towards them.
 Along the way, we pass milestones and get “better” at what we are doing.
 We get closer to the end goal.
 Practicing mindfulness works differently.

 First, we can consider mindfulness to be more of a framework for life rather than a destination.
 We want to be mindful along the way, enjoy our children, loved ones, and passions.
-Smell the roses on the path.
+We take a moment to smell the roses along the path, breathing in their sweet aroma.
 We don’t ‘complete’ mindfulness the way we would complete our goals.

 Second, learning to be mindful is not a linear process and can have many setbacks along the way.
 We have had much unconscious learning in our lives and have developed many patterns of thought and behaviour.